Seagate/cortx/doc/CortxS3ServerQuickStart.md

 1. Search for specific commit-id in search box and choose type = 'Commits' , click on search result (specific commit) and copy associated change-id

 2. `$ cd third_party/mero` (It is assumed that you are into main directory of your s3server repo)
-3. Use copied commit HASH/REFSPEC in step 1 as shown below.
+3. Use copied commit ID in step 1 as shown below.

  > git checkout Id41cd2b41cb77f1d106651c267072f29f8c81d0f